 Business Management Generalist (BMGSD)

-This specialist diploma is designed to provide the business practitioner with a flexible background for dealing with a range of challenging commercial issues.
+The Business Management Generalist Specialist Diploma is designed to provide the business practitioner with a flexible background for dealing with a range of challenging commercial issues.
 The student may select electives according to career interest application opportunities.